 We can't go back in history, but we can access these times through Pseudo Dionysius the Areopagite.
 Church Councils turned to him, as did Aquinas and the mystics.
 Nicholas of Cusa provides a living connection to Dionysius, in that present day scientists say you can't know anything if you don't have a metaphor and Cusanus used this same idea of a metaphor to explore the unknown.
 His understanding of the unknown would have come from Eriugena's Divisions of Nature, where one is seen and the rest are in shade.
 Since Eriugena was the translator of Dionysius and was familiar with early Greek Christianity, his understanding of the unknown would have come from the apophatic way of Dionysius, which we know today as the dark night of the mystics.
 This gives us a way to explore the relationship between a known system and an unknown system.

-Cusanus said that the ontology determines the metaphor, the metaphor does not determine the ontology.
+Cusanus said, "If only God can bespeak Godself in literal terms, then we humans are graced with metaphors".
+He also said that the ontology determines the metaphor, the metaphor does not determine the ontology.
 Niels Bohr was a deeply religious man and gave us the structure of the atom by seeing its spectrum as a stained glass window.
 We might think that he sat in church looking up at the window and had this bright idea.
 Cusanus would say that is not the way metaphors work.
 St Teresa of Avila had a deep relationship with God and having experienced the effect of this relationship, was able to say that we are like a window that must be clean so that the maximum light comes through into the room.
 Anyone applying that metaphor has a way of further exploring the unknown.
 For Cusanus, a metaphor does not give you positive knowledge of God.
 When you take what you know and extend it to the maximum, you begin to understand what God is not.
 The way Joseph Ratzinger, Pope Benedict XVI, put it is that God is the known that ontologically determines the knower, compelling the knower to find out about themselves and their place in the world.
 Or as Jacques Derrida put it, there is no outside to the text.

 By reaching back to these times, Cusanus was able to develop his own form of Neoplatonism.
 He had identified two relationships that underlie all concepts of reality, whether we acknowledge it or not.
 On the one hand there is the relationship between unity and variety and on the other hand there is the relationship between being and becoming.
 He developed a framework of thinking that is more basic than individual metaphors, a dipolarity where each pole of the relationship needs to be considered separately, for each requires a different way of thinking.
 By separating out unity and variety, he was able to consider variety in itself and conclude that the universe is infinite and expanding in all directions.
 Wherever you stood would seem like the centre, so the earth was not the centre of anything.
 It seems extraordinary that Copernicus did not turn to him for protection, for Nicholas of Cusa was a mystic, a Cardinal in the Catholic Church and the protector of Germany against the Pope.
 Nicholas of Cusa is right and the whole of creation cries out that the prophet of Islam is wrong.
 It is right to consider God as one in so far as that is one pole of thinking but it also requires an equally valid, polar opposite way of thinking to develop an adequate concept of God.